-Problem Possible cause and solution No amplification curve and no PCR product visible on a gel PCR inhibitors present in the reaction mixture.
+Problem Possible cause and solution PCR inhibitors present in the reaction mixture.
 Re-purify your template DNA.
 Primer design is suboptimal.
 Verify your primer design, use reputable primer design programs or validated pre-designed primers.
 RT-qPCR: inhibition by excess volume of the RT reaction.
-Volume of RT reaction product added to qPCR reaction should not exceed 10% of the total qPCR reaction volume.
-Pipetting error or missing reagent.
-Repeat the PCR reaction; check the concentrations of template and primers; ensure proper storage conditions of all reagents.
-Make new serial dilutions of template DNA or RNA.
-Degradation of primers.
+Volume of RT reaction product added to qPCR reaction should not exceed No 10% of the total qPCR reaction volume. amplification Pipetting error or missing reagent. curve and no Repeat the PCR reaction; check the concentrations of template and primers; PCR product ensure proper storage conditions of all reagents.
+Make new serial dilutions of visible on a template DNA or RNA. gel Degradation of primers.
 Check PCR primers for possible degradation on polyacrylamide gel.
 Annealing temperature is not optimal.
 Optimize the annealing temperature in 3°C increments.
 UDG present in PCR protocol with low annealing temperature.
 When performing UDG pre-treatment with conventional UDG, the temperature during PCR cycling should always be higher than 55°C. If annealing temperatures must be lower than 55°C, use heat-labile UDG.